josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Staffing

-IETFAdminOrg would be led by an Executive Director chosen by the board.
-The Executive Director would determine what other staff and contractors are required by IETFAdminOrg.
+IAO would be led by an Executive Director chosen by the board.
+The Executive Director would determine what other staff and contractors are required by IAO.
 Allowing for the division of responsibilities among multiple staff members and contractors should hopefully address some of the concerns raised in {lack-resources} and {funding}.